 Residents and local stakeholders are encouraged to participate in the update process.
 Due to COVID-19 restrictions, public participation and outreach will be restricted to teleconference and various online resources.

-We are requesting that all comments be provided either through the Social Pinpoint site provided above or by sending an email or written correspondence to the City Engineer as provided below:
+We are requesting that all comments be provided in writing by sending an email or written correspondence to the City Engineer as provided below:

 ATTN: Robin Dickerson, City Engineer